1828 - 1913 Greene - Wayne County, NC ![]()

 James Addison Fields was born Aug 7, 1828 in Greene County, NC and died Sep 8, 1913 in Wayne County, Brogden Township, NC.
 He appeared in the following 1850 Greene County census age 22, head of household, occupation farmer with a real estate value of 1,000.
 His mother Elizabeth Fields age 59, brothers Bennet Fields age 20 and Robert Fields age 15 were members of the household.
 It is thought there was a daughter, Margaret who married Nicholas Smith before the 1850 census.
 One of the neighbors of this family in this census was Nicholas Smith age 35 and wife Margaret D. Smith age 24.
 Addison and Sarah were married in Wayne County at "Nicholas Smiths".

-Jeremiah and wife were in the Greene County, NC 1800 census ages "up to 20" and born 1780 or before.
+It is thought this family was the second family of Jeremiah Fields of Greene County.
+Following are clues about a possible connection: Jeremiah and wife were in the Greene County, NC 1800 census ages "up to 20" and born 1780 or before.
 In the 1830 census his age was 50-59 years and his wife's age 30-39 years, she being born 1791 or later.
 This second's wife age matches that of Elizabeth Fields.
+In the 1840 Greene county census one of Jeremiah's neighbors was Parrott Mewborn.
+Jeremiah died sometime before the 1850 census in which a Parrott Mewborn was one of Addison's family's neighbors.

+Greene County, NC Estate Records 1839-1845 by Bill Murphrey Jeremiah had two sons in his first family named Henry and Matthew.
+In the 1850 Greene County census, a Henry and Matthew Fields were neighbors of Addison's family and their ages match those in Jeremiah Fields first family's Bible Record.
 Jeremiah's three other sons in his first family were Josiah, Lemuel and William B. Fields.
 The same names appear in Wayne County Fields' deeds by 1841.
 Josiah and William B.'s ages in the Wayne County 1860 census match those in Jeremiah Fields first family's Bible Record.

 It's possible the following deed indicates when Addison's family arrived in Wayne County: